insideclojure/insideclojure.github.io/about.md

 Disclaimer: Any thoughts or opinions expressed in this blog are mine, not official statements by Cognitect about Clojure.

-### Clojure Applied, now in beta!
+### Clojure Applied

-If you'd like to hear more, check out my book!
+If you'd like to hear more, Ben Vandgrift and I wrote a Clojure book and you might enjoy it:

 <iframe border="0px" height="182px" seamless="true" src="https://pragprog.com/products/buy_now_insert/vmclojeco" width="155px">
 Buy Now